 Nutrition is Key

-Before you break out the essential oils, keep in mind the number 1 thing we can do for our dogs is give them a food that enables their body and mind to flourish.
+Before breaking out the essential oils, try changing your dog's nutrition.
+The best thing we can do for our dogs is give them the best food to help them flourish.

 Much like us, the healthier your dog’s lifestyle, the more likely they’ll be able to fight off any disease or infection.
 Often the food we feed our dogs is not doing them justice.
 It’s filled with artificial flavors, low-quality protein sources, and not enough fiber.